Radiergummi/journeyman/README.md

 # journeyman
-Journeyman is a CLI tool for Vue.js projects to generate code and automate common tasks.
+Journeyman is an opinionated CLI tool for Vue.js projects to generate code and automate common tasks.

 Similar to [Laravel's Artisan](https://laravel.com/docs/5.6/artisan), *journeyman* aims to reduce repetitive programming tasks and make working on Vue.js applications a faster and more pleasant expierence, while adhering to Vue.js code style standards and best practices.